a blue circle

 GOLDRUSH ROOTS

-James Skinner grew up in Scotland and became an engineer.
-In 1842 he brought his wife, Jessie, and oldest son, James Jr., to Massachusetts.
-Like many American immigrants, he made his way west during the Gold Rush, starting near Coloma where gold was discovered, then moving up the streams and rivers of the low Sierra foothills.
-Eventually, James did well enough to buy land and create Skinner Ranch.
+James Skinner was born in Scotland and trained as an engineer before immigrating to the United States.
+In 1842 he brought his wife, Jessie, and their eldest son, James Jr., to Massachusetts.
+Like many immigrants of the era, James was drawn west during the California Gold Rush, first settling near Coloma - where gold was famously discovered - and eventually following the streams and rivers into the Sierra foothills.

-The ranch ran along a well-traveled road that later became the Pony Express Trail (now Green Valley Road).
-In 1861, he began making good use of the transportation thoroughfare, planting vineyards and founding the J. Skinner Native Wine and Brandy Co., one of the first commercial vineyards in California, and by 1883, one of the largest.
-James also built a multi-story, cutting-edge distillery with a boiler room powered by a six-horsepower engine.
+The ranch was located along a well-traveled route that would later become the Pony Express Trail (now Green Valley Road).
+In 1861, James made full use of this strategic location by planting vineyards and founding the J. Skinner Native Wine and Brandy Co. - one of the earliest commercial wineries in California.
+By 1883, it had grown to become one of the largest in the state.

 J. Skinner Winery operated into the early 20th century.
-James was also a benefactor of his community, supporting his neighbors and donating land for public use, including the plots where the current Rescue fire station and post office now stand.
+Beyond his success in wine and brandy production, James Skinner was a generous member of his community, donating land for public use - including the sites where the current Rescue fire station and post office now stand.

 Read More